FransBouma/IgcsConnector/README.md

 a '.' in it, so 1.3 is a floating point value, 1 isn't) it can't be interpolated and it won't change during camera path playback.
 The same goes for other types of settings like drop down lists and e.g. checkboxes.

-You can enable as much reshade effects as you like, so go wild!
+You can enable as much ReShade effects as you like, so go wild!

 ## Supported cameras